Privacy Notice - Student Applicants / Potential Student Applicants

 A cookie is a simple text file that is stored on your computer or mobile device by a website's server and only that server will be able to retrieve or read the contents of that cookie.
 Cookies allow websites to remember user preferences, choices and selections, such as what's in your shopping basket.
 Durham University also make use of the Google Analytics service to understand how you navigate around our site.

-Prospective Students: Links to other websites
+Student Applicants / Potential Student Applicants: Links to other websites

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-Prospective Students: Changes to this privacy notice
+Student Applicants / Potential Student Applicants: Changes to this privacy notice

 We regularly review our privacy notice and will review it at least annually.
 This privacy notice was last updated on 25 September 2018.